LEEYJ1021/structural-signal-irrelevance/docs/METHODOLOGY_NOTES.md

-**Changed:** because exclusion wasn't warranted, a leave-one-out sensitivity check on this customer was made a **required**, not optional, component of the RQ1 (now **H-S2.1**) confirmatory test (`src/analysis/rq1_growth_curve_test.py`) -- every reported H-S2.1 result is accompanied by the same test re-run with this customer removed, and the verdict rule requires both runs to agree in sign before H-S2.1 is credited (as supported, rejected, or null, depending on the result).
+**Changed:** because exclusion wasn't warranted, a leave-one-out sensitivity check on this customer was made a **required**, not optional, component of the maturity confirmatory test (`src/analysis/rq1_growth_curve_test.py`) -- every reported result in root README §7.1 is accompanied by the same test re-run with this customer removed, and the verdict rule requires both runs to agree in sign.

-`[affects: H-S2.1 — required sensitivity check]`
+`[affects: README §7.1 -- required sensitivity check]`

+## 9. A naive-rule "victory" in the design-artifact backtest was a within-customer-demeaning bug, not a finding

+**Assumed:** an early version of the design-artifact backtest (`docs/DESIGN_ARTIFACT.md`) compared own-signal flagging precision against a naive account-size/tenure-based rule directly, without first within-customer demeaning the naive rule's predictions.

+**Contradicted by:** because account maturity is a customer-level constant, ranking its raw (non-demeaned) predictions implicitly reproduces the same between-customer signal that entry 5 above (and root README §7.2's within/between decomposition) explicitly excludes from the within-customer claim.
+The early version's apparent "naive wins" result in several window specifications was this leakage re-appearing in a binary-flagging frame, not a genuine advantage for the naive rule.

+**Changed:** the backtest was corrected to within-customer demean both rules' predictions before ranking.
+Under the corrected version, the naive rule's demeaned predictions collapse to numerical zero in every specification (as they must, being derived from a customer-level constant), making a naive-vs-own-signal comparison ill-posed by construction.
+The corrected backtest instead compares own-signal precision against a random-flagging baseline (root README §8.2, `docs/DESIGN_ARTIFACT.md` §3).

+`[affects: README §8.2, docs/DESIGN_ARTIFACT.md]`